pramsey/crunchyblog/faster-indexes-2/index.md

 roads_random after cluster: 260ms
 ```

-However, sorting the table into a spatially correlated order (driven by the index) has brought performance to parity with the pre-sorted table.
+However, sorting the table into a spatially correlated order (driven by the index) has brought performance to parity with the pre-sorted table!

 ## Conclusion

 Based on our tests, the simplest way to get a table with good spatial auto-correlation for the fastest spatial joins is to just:

-* Load the table as usual
+* Load the table as usual; then,
-* Build a spatial index as usual
+* Build a spatial index as usual; and finally,
 * Cluster the table using that spatial index

-For very large input tables, this might take a while, and the table will be locked while the clustering process runs, to be aware.
+For very large input tables, this might take a while, and the table will be locked while the clustering process runs, so beware.
 Also, new data inserted into the table later will **not** be ordered spatially, so you may need to re-cluster your table from time-to-time if squeezing every ounce of performance out of your joins is the over-riding concern.